McStasMcXtrace/slide-templates-etc/README.md

 # slide-templates-etc
-Repo to store McStas and McXtrace graphics, temaplates.etc
+Repo to store McStas and McXtrace graphics, templates.etc